IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/index.md

 [^2]:
     It's currently not possible to grant access to each member of an organization, as GitHub only allows for adding users.
-Thus, after sponsoring, please send an email to olegpolakow@gmail.com, stating which account should become a collaborator of the PRO repository.
+Thus, after sponsoring, please email me at olegpolakow@gmail.com, stating which account should become a collaborator of the PRO repository.
     To ensure that access is not tied to a particular individual GitHub account, create a bot account (i.e. a GitHub account that is not tied to a specific